binaryshrey/DSA/README.md

 ### 3. Procedure Oriented Programming
 Procedure Oriented Programming is a programming paradigm (top-down approach), where a program is written as a sequence of procedures or functions therby divinding a large program into smaller programs with specific functionality.
 In POP, the major emphasis is on procedure (function) and not on the data and most functions share data defined at global level.
-These languages High-level languages such as BASIC, C, COBOL are machine-independent and we can develop program logic without having a knowledge about computer's architecture.
+POP languages are high-level languages such as BASIC, C, COBOL are machine-independent and we can develop program logic without having a knowledge about computer's architecture.

 #### Characteristics of POP: